alem-platform/frontend/piano-player/README.md

 ## General Criteria

-- Your HTML MUST be valid according to the [W3C validator](https://validator.w3.org)
+- Your HTML MUST pass [W3C HTMLvalidator](https://validator.w3.org)
+- Your CSS MUST pass [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)
-- Your CSS must work on the latest versions of Chrome, Firefox, and Safari
+- CSS must work on the latest versions of Chrome, Firefox, and Safari
-- Your JavaScript must be clear and well-organized
-- Your application should be fully responsive, adapting seamlessly to both desktop and mobile devices.
-Use media queries to adjust layout and styles based on screen size, and incorporate animations to enhance user interaction across devices.
+- JavaScript Code MUST follow a standard ESLint rule.
+- The project MUST run without errors in the console on a modern browser (e.g., Chrome, Firefox, Edge).
+- Your code MUST NOT crash or throw runtime exceptions (e.g., undefined errors, TypeError, etc.).
+- No external packages or CDN imports are allowed (other than mandatory polyfills or fonts).
+- Only vanilla HTML, CSS, and JavaScript are allowed.
+No external libraries or frameworks (e.g., jQuery, React, Bootstrap) are permitted unless explicitly specified.
+- If the application crashes unexpectedly during the review, you will receive a 0.

 ## Mandatory Part